allynt/django-singleton2/README.md

 -----

-## The process of creating the app
+# The process of creating the app

 All the stuff that other people seem to already know is described here.

 I do all of my coding on Ubuntu because I'm not insane.

-### project structure (part 1)
+## project structure (part 1)

 First create the repository in GiHub.
 In theory this can be done from the command line using [gh]([https://cli.github.com/), but honestly, I find using the GitHub website GUI a lot more straightforward.
-Plus doing it this way can automatically create the README.md, LICENCE, and .gitignore files for you.
+Plus doing it this way can automatically create the "README.md", "LICENCE", and ".gitignore" files for you.

 Once that has been done, clone the repository into your local filesystem and then setup the basic directory structure: